kjh311/Kevin_Huelsmann_Portfolio/README.md

-About Me page.
+Simple about Me page.

-Using simple parallax in CSS.
+Using simple parallax in CSS and Jquery.